holtgrewe/tracdox/trac-sphinx/source/Tutorial/ParsingCommandLineArguments.rst

        "U", "uppercase", "Select to-uppercase as operation."));

 The :dox:`ArgParseOption` constructor is called in two different variants.
-Within the first [dox:ArgumentParser#addOption addOption] call, we construct an integer option with a short and long name, a documentation string, and give it the label "INT".
+Within the first :dox:`ArgumentParser#addOption addOption` call, we construct an integer option with a short and long name, a documentation string, and give it the label "INT".
 The second option is a flag (indicated by not giving a type) with a short and a long name and a description.

 .. tip::